InterEnvironment Institute serves as the secretariat of this IUCN Specialist Group

 In this case, much of the science is uncertain.
 In early July 2020, the steering committee of the IUCN WCPA Urban Conservation Strategies Specialist Group looked into the issues surrounding protection of people from COVID-19 in urban protected areas.
 We found there are still many unknowns about the virus and the disease.
 There are disagreements among scientists and public health experts about how the virus is transmitted, including by aerosols.
 Few studies have been carried out on outdoor transmission, so it is difficult to define a safe distance for social distancing.
 There are questions about face masks, toilets, and other factors.
 Guidance from leading public health organizations is inconsistent and conflicting.
 And, of course, there are different circumstances in different countries and cities.

 We concluded it would be difficult to make a cogent statement about this except to urge caution.
 Thus, the precautionary principle comes into play.
-A formal definition, adopted by UNESCO’s World Commission on the Ethics of Scientific Knowledge and Technology, reads: “When human activities may lead to morally unacceptable harm that is scientifically plausible but uncertain, actions shall be taken to avoid or diminish that harm.
+A formal definition of the precautionary principle, adopted by UNESCO’s World Commission on the Ethics of Scientific Knowledge and Technology, reads: “When human activities may lead to morally unacceptable harm that is scientifically plausible but uncertain, actions shall be taken to avoid or diminish that harm.
 Morally unacceptable harm refers to harm to humans or the environment that is threatening to human life or health, or serious and effectively irreversible, or inequitable to present or future generations, or imposed without adequate consideration of the human rights of those affected.”

 Specialists in ethics are producing guidelines for dealing with issues surrounding COVID-19.
 A good example is An ethics framework for the COVID-19 reopening process, issued by the bioethics institute at Johns Hopkins University.
 It centers on methods of analyzing tradeoffs between shared values such as well-being and freedom.